- By Levi Rickert

 Known as warriors throughout history, that deep tradition has continued for Native Americans into modern times.
 The Pentagon reports American Indians and Alaska Natives (AIAN) participate in the military at a higher rate than any other racial or ethnic group in the United States.

-Watching Native American honor guards carry eagle staffs and flags into the dance circle during grand entries at powwows is breathtaking and a powerful experience.
+Watching Native American honor veterans carry eagle staffs and flags into the dance circle during grand entries at powwows is breathtaking and a powerful experience.
 The power of the drum, coupled with the brilliance of the eagle feathers and colorful flags still cause a tremendous moment of remembrance to their service.
 They represent well because they served our country well.

 The Office of Tribal Governmental Relations at the Veterans Administration sent Native News Online on Wednesday the latest statistics from 2017 on AIAN service to the United States military.
 Prepared by the Department of Veterans Affairs’ (VA) National Center for Veterans Analysis and Statistics,